Welcome to Black Bear Nation!

 - Get moving.
 Hike, bike, and ski on 15 miles of campus trails, or paddleboard and kayak on the Stillwater River.

 - Gaze at the stars.
-The state-of-the-art Emera Astronomy Center opens this fall, with a 33-foot dome and a 20-inch reflector telescope.
+The state-of-the-art Emera Astronomy Center is open, with a 33-foot dome and 20-inch reflector telescope.

 - Be creative.
 The new Wyeth Family Studio Art Center has studios for painting and printmaking, and the Innovative Media Research and Commercialization (IMRC) Center has a laser cutter, 3-D printer, and video-production studios.